 Gentlemen…start your roasters.
 Hatch Chiles are here.
-Each Fall, we celebrate the arrival of Hatch Chile pappers.
-Parking lot and roadside stands fire up their chile roasting drums and the aromas of New Mexico fill the air.
+Each Fall, we celebrate the arrival of Hatch Chile peppers.
+Parking lot and roadside stands fire up their chile roasting drums and the aromas of New Mexico chiles fill the air.

 We evangelize and we obsess.
 We talk constantly about them and we add Hatch chile peppers to almost everything.
 We clear out our freezers to make room for as many packages of roasted chile peppers as we can possibly squeeze in.
 A Winter stash is a cache to cherish.

-To celebrate chile season, I’ve made this Hatch Chile and Bacon Quiche and wow was this ever delicious.
+To celebrate chile season, I’ve made this Hatch Chile and Bacon Quiche recipe, and wow was this green chile quiche ever delicious.
 The Hatch flavor was the star, even beating out the bacon…if you can imagine that.
 I used eight chile peppers for this recipe.
 We loved every single Southwestern bite.

 This was a great recipe for a Southwestern themed brunch.
 I used medium heat Hatch which seemed just right.
 Not to spicy…just right with a little bite of chile heat excitement.
 Enjoy!

-- 1 cup Monterey Jack cheese small cubed
+- 1 cup Monterey Jack Cheese small cubes

-- 1 cup mild cheddar cheese small cubed
+- 1 cup Mild Cheddar Cheese small cubes

 - 8 Hatch chiles roasted, peeled and rough chopped